openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

 You can use the :ref:`course checklists<Use the Course Checklist>` to work through the course and verify that it is ready for release.
-You can also refer to the :ref:`Launch` chapter for tools and ideas that help you prepare the course for launch.
+You can also refer to the :ref:`Launch` topic for tools and ideas that help you prepare the course for launch.

 .. note::